Are you looking into B2B sales, but don't know where to start?

 Here are a few:

 - Size of customer base.
-B2C businesses can target many segments and sub-segments of the market to drive sales.
-B2B businesses are far more limited and must be much more focused in their efforts.
-B2B ecommerce businesses are less affected than their brick-and-mortar counterparts.
+Direct to consumer brands can target many segments and sub-segments of the market to drive sales.
+B2B businesses are far more limited and must be much more focused in their efforts. businesses are less affected than their brick-and-mortar counterparts.

 - Required sales knowledge.
 Selling to businesses requires a much more robust knowledge of your products or services than selling to individual consumers.
 Business customers are also less forgiving of mistakes as their own revenue is affected.